decred/dcrdex/client/asset/eth/cmd/getgas/README.md

 - Use `--help` to see additional options.

 - **If running on mainnet, real funds will be used** for fees based on the current network base fee and tip rate.
 All swaps sent are just 1 gwei (atom), with fees additional.
-If testing a token, 1 atom will be transferred to a [random address](https://ethereum.stackexchange.com/a/3298/83118) and will unrecoverable.
+If testing a token, 1 atom will be transferred to a [random address](https://ethereum.stackexchange.com/a/3298/83118) and will be unrecoverable.

 **example usage**
 ```